Trail Steward Program

-CAMBA’s Adopt-a-Trail Program is a volunteer-based trail maintenance initiative to help CAMBA’s trail chiefs stay up to date on the on-going maintenance needs of our many trails.
+CAMBA’s Trail Steward Program is a volunteer-based trail maintenance initiative to help CAMBA’s Trail Crew and Trail Chiefs stay up to date on the on-going maintenance needs of our many trails.

-Adopt-a-Trail volunteers can get involved on several different levels, the most basic being simply providing additional eyes on the trails to help identify maintenance needs.
-On a greater level, Adopt-a-Trail volunteers take responsibility for keeping a trail or a segment of a longer trail in good riding condition throughout the season.
-Of course, should there be a major weather event or trail remediation needed due to logging or other impact, the respective steward will rally the troops to address that specific project.
+Trail Steward volunteers can get involved on several different levels, the most basic being simply providing additional eyes on the trails to help identify maintenance needs.
+On a greater level, Steward volunteers take responsibility for keeping a trail or a segment of a longer trail in good riding condition throughout the season.
+Of course, should there be a major weather event or trail remediation needed due to logging or other impact, the respective Steward will rally a larger group to address that specific project.

-As an Adopt-a-Trail Volunteer you will be asked to:
+As a Trail Steward Volunteer you will be asked to:

 Ride, Review & Report